A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1781/2—Vienna, Austria: The Burgtheater employs trombones for performing in revivals of Gluck’s Orfeo ed Euridice, Alceste, and Iphigenie auf Tauris (Edge).

-1781-1854—Amsterdam, Netherlands: Military Music, a catchpenny print produced by Erve H. Rijnders, includes a rear-facing trombone (see facing detail; public domain) (Catchpenny Prints of the Dutch Royal Library).
+1781-1854—Amsterdam, Netherlands: Military Music, a catchpenny print produced by Erve H. Rijnders, includes a rear-facing trombone (see above detail; public domain) (Catchpenny Prints of the Dutch Royal Library).

 1782—Bethlehem, Pennsylvania: The Moravian trombone choir performs for General George Washington on his visit to Bethlehem (Carter, Trombone Ensembles of the Moravian).